2020 Major League Soccer season

 The 2020 season saw the addition of two expansion clubs, Inter Miami CF and Nashville SC, which took Major League Soccer to 26 total teams.
-Nashville SC was initially placed in the Western Conference, for a 13-13 team balance, despite Nashville being to the east of the western most Eastern Conference team, Chicago Fire FC.
+Nashville SC was initially placed in the Western Conference, for a 13–13 team balance, despite Nashville being to the east of the western most Eastern Conference team, Chicago Fire FC.
 However, after the MLS Is Back Tournament, COVID-19 difficulties led to MLS limiting teams to matches with teams in geographic proximity, and as a result Nashville was moved to the Eastern conference due to geography.
 This led to an imbalance, with 14 teams in the Eastern Conference and 12 in the Western Conference.
 Prior to the COVID-19 pandemic, this season was planned to be the first MLS season in which each team did not play every other team at least once, but, due to the pandemic, the schedule was heavily modified and most teams only played other teams within a regional geographic bubble.
 During the regular season around September and toward the end of the season, COVID-19 cross-border restrictions imposed by the Canadian government forced the Canadian MLS teams to play home matches in the United States.

-Seattle Sounders FC were the defending champions, having defeated Toronto FC in MLS Cup 2019, while Los Angeles FC were the defending Supporters' Shield winners.

-Philadelphia Union won the Supporters' Shield on the final day of the regular season, the first major trophy in the club's history.
+The Philadelphia Union won the Supporters' Shield on the final day of the regular season, the first major trophy in the club's history.
 Columbus Crew SC defeated defending champions Seattle Sounders FC in MLS Cup 2020 3–0 to win a second MLS Cup title, and their first since 2008.
+The league's teams incurred an estimated financial loss of $1 billion due to lost ticket sales and additional costs.
+The 2020 season was the longest in MLS season, stretching 287 days.